Wet, muddy legs — and more of your farrier's pet hates - Horse & Hound

 3. Your horse is filthy

 OK, so a lot of horses live out, and yes, there’s a slight tendency towards rain and mud in the UK in autumn.
-So get to the yard ahead of your appointment, brush off your horse’s legs and pick out his feet.
+So get to the yard ahead of your appointment, brush off your horse’s legs, pick out his feet and wipe them clean with a dry towel.
 You wouldn’t go to the dentist without cleaning your teeth first, would you?
 This is no different.

 4. Your horse has got wet legs